Kgray44/WS2812IR/README.md

 I hope to do a complete do-over of this library soon, as all of it's code is blocking.
 This will not seem to be an issue, besides a delay of up to 2 seconds from when an IR remote button is pressed.
 The library, as is though, works and functions correctly!

+Check the docs for more information.

+*Edit: Do-over complete!*

+### Dependencies

+This library requires IRremote.h and Adafruit_NeoPixel.h libraries to be installed before use.

+## WS2812IR_NB Library

+This library is for using WS2812 LEDs with a IR Remote!

+This version ("_NB") is a Non-Blocking version.
+So it runs very fast, resulting in no delay between a button press on the remote, and the response by the LEDs.

+Check the docs for more information.

 ### Dependencies

 This library requires IRremote.h and Adafruit_NeoPixel.h libraries to be installed before use.

 ## WS2812IR Code Collection